Why It’s Time to Ditch Your Loofah

 However, not all scrubs are created equal!

 Some body scrubs are more than just exfoliants.
 There are scrubs formulated with different ingredients that target different concerns in your body.
 Some scrubs can be more hydrating to the skin, while others offer a brighter look.

 Consequently, some scrubs can still be a bit on the harsh side, especially if they’re formulated with large particles with sharp edges.
 Using these too frequently and too vigorously on the skin can still lead to micro-tears.

 If you’re not sure which body scrub to start with, you definitely won’t go wrong with Vivo Per Lei’s body scrubs.
 These scrubs are gentle to the skin, but still pack a punch!

-Their Espresso Coffee Body Scrub, for instance, is formulated with an extra kick of caffeine to aid in improving circulation and increasing skin firmness.
-Alternatively, if you’re after brightening and whitening benefits that citrus fruits can offer, they have their Citrus Glow Exfoliating Body Scrub to address your concerns!
+Our Espresso Coffee Body Scrub, for instance, is formulated with an extra kick of caffeine to aid in increasing the feel of skin firmness.
+Alternatively, if you’re after the brightening and whitening finish that citrus fruits can offer, we have our Citrus Glow Exfoliating Body Scrub to address your concerns!